-My first goal was to find a house that had payments well below area rental rates.
+My first goals included finding a house that had payments well below area rental rates.
 A $1,200. to $1,500. payment to a landlord would not even begin to fit into my budget.
-My next goal was to fit utility bills, equipment storage fees, vehicle insurance, fuel costs, and minor expenses into the framework of my upcoming monthly stipend.
+Follow goals required me to fit utility bills, equipment storage fees, vehicle insurance, fuel costs, and minor expenses into the framework of my upcoming monthly stipend.
 I was beginning to see why my planned budget was not going to work.
 Something had to be done.
 A little bit of luck and hocus-pocus perhaps?

 If you are retired and living month to month on limited funds, then I hope this series of interactive dialogs will help.
 How we all handle our budgets determines whether or not we will keep solvent.
 My next article in this series deals with the details of what I went through with vehicle insurance and hopefully shows what is possible in your own planning to make it all work out.